SNHU-CS/CS-330/module04/mod4_tutorials.md

 ### Building the Projection and View Matrices

-In function `URender` we query the instance of `Camera` to retrieve the view and perspective projection matrices.
+In function `URender`, we query the instance of `Camera` to retrieve the view and perspective projection matrices.

 ```
     glm::mat4 view = gCamera.GetViewMatrix();